"Best Pranks"and more . . .

 1960

 100 hours on the "Beat" was not a record but more of a standard sentence for any serious infraction that could have gotten you kicked out.
 Matter of fact, I was awarded 100 hours during my first month at KMI for drinking in the barracks!!
 My roommate at the time was a real malcontent who did not want to be at KMI.
 He was one of those cadets who was "sentenced" to our school instead of a real jail!
 He brought some beer to the room one Saturday evening down in Venice and offered one to me.
 Our other roommate decided to leave and not witness any breaking of one of Col. Richmond's major rules.
 Later that evening, our malcontent roommate was caught and turned in to "White Daddy", who, in turn, had me brought down to his office for interrogation.
 The malcontent roommate had "ratted" me out to Col Hodgins.
 No one but my malcontent roommate had witnessed my drinking, so it was his word against mine.
 I could have denied it but I took full responsibility for my actions and confessed.
 "Stupid", I know, but I think the 100 hours was, sort of, a blessing.
 Being a new "BULL" rat at KMI, I was immediately accepted as "one of the boys" who could take it!
 Another part to this story that was never discovered by the administration: "The Spirit of 60" was the motto of the corps that year and the Battalion Commander was not going to let a major scandal like drinking in the barracks destroy his legacy.
 So, he and his roommate(the lookout) came down to my room and proceeded to beat the crap out of the malcontent roommate.
-No blows to the face but plenty of them to the rest of him.
+No blows to the face but plenty of them to the rest of him using a very large phone book so as not to leave fist impressions on his burused boddy.
 The next day the malcontent roommate was on a bus back to West Virginia and nothing more was ever said about what took place that night in my room between the Battalion Commander and my roommate.

 Jim